ChelseaDavidson02/rmp2/README.md

 Ensure that a virtual environment manager is installed.
 The following code assumes anaconda3 is used.

-Setup a virtual environment by running:
+Setup a virtual environment by running the following from within the rmp2 directory:
 ```
 conda env create -f environment.yml
 ```

-To activate the environment and export the python path, run:
+To activate the environment and export the python path, run the following from within the rmp2 directory:
 ```
 . startup.sh
 ```

 ### Surface following code
-To run the surface following algorithm in the simulated environment, run:
+To run the surface following algorithm in the simulated environment, run the following from within the rmp2 directory:
 ```
 python examples/rmp2/surface_following.py
 ```